 Ms Belmonte is UNICEF’s Deputy Regional Director for East Asia and Pacific.
 Most recently, she was UNICEF’s Representative in Malaysia, leading the organisation’s work with the corporate sector focusing on digital citizenship, child online protection and exploring how innovation can deliver bigger, better, and faster results for children.
 Ms Belmonte graduated from Harvard’s Kennedy School and received the Barbara Jordan Award for Women’s Leadership.

 Ms. Kaempfer has worked in the field of CSR supply chain management and children’s rights for over a decade, with a strong emphasis on China’s manufacturing industry.
 As the Executive Director of CCR CSR, a leading child rights consultancy based in Hong Kong and Beijing, she heads the design and implementations of operations and stakeholder engagement.
 She has previously held positions at ELEVATE Limited and the Fair Labour Association in Geneva and Shanghai.

-Ines will be moderating the high-level corporate panel and discussion in this session.
+Ines moderated the high-level corporate panel and discussion.

 Global Child Forum

 As Research Director, Fiona is responsible for directing, producing, and showcasing our research studies and tools, as well as our research partnerships.
 Fiona has worked in both the private and public sectors during the past 25 years, including as a consultant for Arthur D. Little, assistant professor in Political Science at Uppsala University and acting Executive Director at the Dag Hammarskjöld Foundation.
 Fiona holds an undergraduate degree from Oberlin College, a Master’s Degree from Tufts University, and a Ph.D. with distinction in International Law and Natural Resources from Tufts and Harvard Universities.
 Fiona joined Global Child Forum in 2015.